sveltejs/v2.svelte.dev/content/guide/07-element-directives.md

 }
 ```

-#### Classes
+### Classes

-Classes let you toggle classes on and off on your elements.
+Classes let you toggle element classes on and off.
+To use classes add the directive `class` followed by a colon and the class name you want toggled (`class:the-class-name="anExpression"`).
+The expression inside the directive's quotes will be evaluated and toggle the class on and off depending on the truthiness of the expression's result.
+You can only add class directives to elements.

+This example adds the class `active` to `<li>` elements when the `url` property matches the path their links target.

 ```html
 <!-- { title: 'Classes' } -->